Dundalk F.C.: Supporters

 The Supporters Club is called 'The 1903', in honour of the football club's year of formation.
 There is also a Ladies Supporters Club, the 'Lilywhite Ladies'.
 The Dundalk G.N.R. club's members formed its first Supporters Club during the 1928–29 season.
 The Supporters Clubs have raised vital funds in support of the club through the decades, money that was often required to keep the club viable.

 Dundalk fans have nicknamed the team 'the Lilywhites' and supporters also use 'the Town' as shorthand for the club.
 Both nicknames have been in use since at least the 1950s.
 The hashtag #CmonTheTown is used by fans on social media.
 From when the club was first formed until its change of colours in 1927–28, the team's nickname was 'the Railwaymen'.
 Later, the team was known as 'the Northerners", or 'the Bordermen' (due to the town's location close to the border with Northern Ireland).

 The current generation of fans—who followed the club out of the First Division, through the ownership crisis of 2012, and into the subsequent successful period—style themselves the 'Shedside Army'.
 They are responsible for Oriel's 'tifo' displays.
 One such display—the flying of Palestinian flags in Oriel Park during a Europa League tie—resulted in a UEFA fine for Dundalk of €18,000.

-Supporters have two mottoes: "We See Things They'll Never See" owing to the roller-coaster of highs and lows the club has experienced; and "Dundalk Will Never Die But You Will", a riff on a Mogwai album title.
+Supporters have two mottoes: "We See Things They'll Never See" owing to the roller-coaster of highs and lows the club has experienced; and "Dundalk Will Never Die But You Will", a riff on a Mogwai album title that references the club's many financial crises.
 The club anthem has become Three Little Birds by Bob Marley and the Wailers (both because of the club crest and because of the sentiments expressed in the lyrics).

 Support base and attendances

-The club's support base extends beyond the town of Dundalk itself, including its hinterland and even into south Armagh and County Down.
-It takes in the Dundalk Municipal District in north Louth, which comprises the towns of Dundalk, Carlingford and Blackrock; the Ardee Municipal District in mid-Louth, which comprises the towns of Ardee and Dunleer; the east Monaghan district of Castleblaney-Carrickmacross; and the south Armagh part of the Newry and Mourne district.
-The total population of this area is approximately 100,000.
-The average Friday night home league attendances is approximately 3,000, with attendances at 'bigger' matches of approximately 4,000.
+The club's support base is the Dundalk Municipal District, the adjacent Carrickmacross–Castleblayney Municipal District of County Monaghan, and south County Armagh.
+The average Friday night home league attendance is approximately 2,700, with attendances at 'bigger' matches of approximately 3,500.